shin60657/wearable_computing/README.md

 A full description of the experiment is available at the site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Source data
+# Source data
 The source data used is from:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+They've been downloaded and extracted locally and consist of:

+## Activity and features observed
-They've been downloaded and extracted locally and consist of: activity_labels - description of the activities which are referenced as numbers in the
+* activity_labels - description of the activities which are referenced as numbers in the actual data
-                   actual data
- features - The list of 561 observation variables collected in the experiments features_info - Descriprion of the variables in features Test data sets: subject_test - list of the Subjects identified only by a number, who were observed
+* features - The list of 561 observation variables collected in the experiments
+* features_info - Descriprion of the variables in features

+## Observation variable data
+* Test data sets:
-                  for the Test experiments - they are listed corresponding to each row of observation made y_test - each activity corresponding to each row of observation mae X_test - every measurement recorded across all 561 observation features (columns) and activities (rows)
+*   subject_test - list of the Subjects identified only by a number, who were observed for the Test experiments - they are listed corresponding to each row of observation made
+*   y_test - each activity corresponding to each row of observation mae
+*   X_test - every measurement recorded across all 561 observation features (columns)and activities (rows)
- Training data sets:
+* Training data sets:
-   subject_train - list of the Subjects identified only by a number, who were observed
+*   subject_train - list of the Subjects identified only by a number, who were observed for the Training experiments - they are listed corresponding to each row of observation made
-                  for the Training experiments - they are listed corresponding to each row of observation made y_train - each activity corresponding to each row of observation mae X_train - every measurement recorded across all 561 observation features (columns) and activities (rows)
+*   y_train - each activity corresponding to each row of observation mae
+*   X_train - every measurement recorded across all 561 observation features (columns) and activities (rows)

 NOTE: The Internal Signal data were NOT included.
-They are the raw data and the
-      assignment only involves the processed data (means and standard deviations) found in the X_test and X_train respectively.
+They are the raw data and the assignment only involves the processed data (means and standard deviations) found in the X_test and X_train respectively.

-## Assignment STEPS
+# Assignment STEPS
 The assignment direct us to do the following.
- 1.Merges the training and the test sets to create one data set.
+ 1. Merges the training and the test sets to create one data set.
- 2.Extracts only the measurements on the mean and standard deviation for each measurement
+ 2. Extracts only the measurements on the mean and standard deviation for each measurement
- 3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+ 3. Uses descriptive activity names to name the activities in the data set
+ 4. Appropriately labels the data set with descriptive variable names.
- 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+ 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 HOWEVER, run_analysis.r has modified and implemented the steps as follows to achieve the same goal as the assignment Step #5.
 The reason for modifying the steps is the